CodingNomads/articles/movie-tweets/movie-analysis.md

   - [Top Rated Sci-Fi Movies by Decades](#top-rated-sci-fi-movies-by-decades)
 - [What Next?](#what-next)

-<h2 id="introduction">Data Analysis Example Introduction</h2>
+<h2 id="introduction">Introduction: Movie Ratings Data Analysis Example</h2>

 You can access the code of the <a href="https://github.com/sidooms/MovieTweetings" target="_blank">Movie Tweetings Project</a> that you will be working with on GitHub.
 Here is what the project is about in a nutshell:

 The data consists of movie ratings from well-structured tweets on Twitter, and  has been updated every day since 2013.

 It was created from people who connected their <a href='https://www.imdb.com/' target='_blank'>IMDB</a> profile with their <a href='https://twitter.com/' target='_blank'>Twitter</a> accounts.
-Whenever they rate a movie on the IMDB website, an automated process generated a standard, well-structured tweet.
+Whenever they rated a movie on the IMDB website, an automated process generated a standard, well-structured tweet.

 These _well-structured_ tweets look like this: